fanchy/fflib/README.md

    thanks for c++ overloading, it not difficult but just to define nine interface for maximum nice arguments.
  * it can be set whether log contents will be print on console or output to file. even more, this can be modifed when runing.
- * it can be set log level, as you know FATAL,ERROR,WARN,INFO,TRACE,DEBUG
+ * it can be set log level, as you know FATAL,ERROR,WARN,INFO,TRACE,DEBUG which can be excute when runing.
  * when it chosen to print on console, it will print with different color for contents of different level.
- * it can be set enable and disable some log class.
+ * it can be set to enable and disable some log class which can be excute when runing.

 ## Log Example
 ``` c++